 The position will be filled as soon as a successful candidate is identified.
 Please send to email@example.com (“CPO Internship” as the email subject) the following: 1) cover letter with current resume/CV; 2) a short writing sample; and 3) contact information for three professional references.

 Please send only Word, Word Perfect or Adobe Acrobat files.
 Do not compress or zip files.
 No telephone or faxed inquiries.
-Only short-listed candidates will be contacted.
+Due to the high volume of applications, only short-listed candidates will be contacted.

 IPI is an equal opportunity/affirmative action employer and strongly committed to recruiting and retaining an internationally and culturally diverse staff.